 Looking back, my parents had their hands full, but they seldom held me back.
 They seemed to enjoy watching me live on the edge.
 Dad laughed when I told him about the charged capacitor on the unplugged TV melted the end of my screwdriver.
 I survived my youth without any broken bones if we don’t count crushed big toes.

 Childhood experiences like mine are often the foundation to build real-life careers.
 Those that have similar stories tend to develop interesting life skills.
 They have a wide range of past interests or hobbies, so they naturally like working with their hands-on plumbing, heating, and cooling systems.
-They often have some of the skills we look for when we hire at John Henry's Plumbing, Heating, and Air because they have the potential to become great at their trades.
+They often have some of the skills we look for when we hire at John Henry's Plumbing, Heating, Air, and Electrical because they have the potential to become great at their trades.

 Granted, not everyone has the luxury of living on a farm or doing the things I did, which may be good in some ways.
 Regardless, during the interview process, we look for some spark in the applicant’s communication skills and interests or a strong desire to be dedicated to their trade.
 Many went to a trade college.